 Indeed, those in the market for washers are so tied to their love of H2O-guzzling machines that GE added an optional “deep fill” button to some top-loaders, letting worried laundry-doers add more water to their cycles.
 Whether or not this actually gets clothes cleaner isn’t really clear, as front-loaders consistently out-perform top-loaders in cleaning tests.

 One thing to keep in mind is that high-efficiency does not equal Energy Star.
-A machine can use less water and require high-efficiency detergent, while still not meeting the money-saving program’s standards.
+A machine can use less water and require a high-efficiency detergent, while still not meeting the money-saving program’s standards.

 You might look at the tables and wonder why we listed the machines’ maximum spin speed.
 This will actually affect the efficiency of your dryer, because a faster spin wrings out more water, leaving less work for the other laundry machine to do.
 Again, front-loaders have the edge here.